 Kartepe is located about an hour and fifteen minutes from Istanbul and is easily accessible by the city buses.
 At the top of the 1650 meter mountain, you will find ski rental and clothing shops and restaurants.
 You won’t have to leave the top of the mountain until you are ready, because they have everything you need there.

 Kartalkaya is a great location for alpine, touring, and cross country skiing.
 For a quiet, more private experience visit this resort during the week and beat the weekend crowds from nearby Istanbul and Ankara.

 Quite possibly the top location for winter tourism in Turkey is Uludag.
-Here you are able to hit the slopes and their breathtaking views for four months out of the year to enjoy skiing or snowboarding.
-With its high-quality resorts and hotels, two main skiing areas and 14 lifts on its slopes, Uludag continue to be on the top of the list for winter adventure seekers.
+Here you can hit the slopes and their breathtaking views for four months out of the year to enjoy skiing or snowboarding.
+With its high-quality resorts and hotels, two main skiing areas and 14 lifts on its slopes, Uludag continues to be on the top of the list for winter adventure seekers.
 However, besides Uludag, the fantastic winter landscape attracts the attention of photographers.
 Its proximity to Istanbul is also another advantage of putting your boots on it!